Jayson Gaddis: Founder of The Relationship School

 01:07:07.90 – Jayson Gaddis

-For the most part you know, um, it’s just sort of like gone are those days that kids can do that kind of mischief that’s fairly safe.
-Um now with cameras everywhere and chips and shit I’m just like man this is I don’t know it’s kind of a buzzkill.
+For the most part, it’s just sort of like gone are those days that kids can do that kind of mischief that’s fairly safe.
+Now with cameras everywhere and chips and shit, I’m just like man this is I don’t know it’s kind of a buzzkill.

 01:07:22.89 – Brian David Crane

-yeah yeah I used toilet paper as well.
-Yeah, and now not now you’re gonna have it now you can have ring cameras on people’s doors.
+Yeah I used toilet paper as well.
+You’re gonna have it now, you can have ring cameras on people’s doors.
 They’ll see you run up and they can freeze frame.
 It looks at your kid’s face.
-Sit down, this is Jason’s boy, he’s kahibi.
-He’s to be heard eighty the morning to clean this up and you’re like yeah.
+Sit down, this is Jason’s boy, he’s Kahibi.
+He’s to be heard 8 in the morning to clean this up and you’re like, yeah.

 01:07:33.39 – Jayson Gaddis